-Lena Palaniyappan, MBBS, PhD; Kara Dempster, MD; Qiang Luo, PhD of cognitive performance in psychosis to elegantly show that the generalized cognitive deficit in psychosis may result from a transdiagnostic, rather than a disorder-specific, impairment in the operation of large-scale brain networks.
+Lena Palaniyappan, MBBS, PhD; Kara Dempster, MD; Qiang Luo, PhD

+Cognitive deficits are the major contributing factors to social and vocational deficits across many major mental illnesses such as schizophrenia, bipolar disorder, and depression.
+Sheffield et al1 build on their previous investigations on the physiology of cognitive performance in psychosis to elegantly show that the generalized cognitive deficit in psychosis may result from a transdiagnostic, rather than a disorder-specific, impairment in the operation of large-scale brain networks.
 This is promising work that has enriched the translational potential of functional magnetic resonance imaging (fMRI) in treating psychosis.